upenn-embedded/final-project-website-submission-f25-t19-f25-rapidbits/README.md

 * Did you encounter obstacles that you didn’t anticipate?
 * What could be a next step for this project?

+This project taught us how to design and build a full embedded system that connects sensors, a display, alarms, and cloud communication.
+We are proud that the system can reliably read CO₂, TVOC, temperature, and humidity and show clear feedback through the LCD, LED, and buzzer.
+One challenge we faced was the ESP32, which often failed to connect or stay stable during Wi-Fi setup, making it difficult to upload code and slowing our progress.
+We also experienced issues with the LCD wiring, where slight movement caused the screen to show random lines or distorted colors, leading us to rebuild the connections for better stability.
+These problems taught us the importance of good hardware connections and careful planning when adding wireless modules.

 ## References

 Fill in your references here as you work on your final project.
 Describe any libraries used here.